Spin-Hall Current and Nonlocal Transport in Ferromagnet-Free Multi-band models for SrTiO3-Based Nanodevices in the presence of impurities: The 8-band model Hamiltonian

 Moving across the dashed horizontal red line, higher-energy subbands start to be populated.
-As it may be readily checked by direct calculations, these subbands have a high overlap with the $d_{yz}$- and the $d_{zx}$-subbands, which have different symmetries, with respect to the lower-energy $d_{xy;A/B}$-subbands.
+As it may be readily checked by direct calculations, these subbands have a high overlap with the $d_{yz}$ and the $d_{zx}$ subbands, which have different symmetries, with respect to the lower-energy $d_{xy;A/B}$ subbands.
 At the onset of the higher-energy subbands, a Lifshitz transition (LT) is expected to take place \cite{Joshua2012}, with a massive and sudden increase in the density of states due to the opening of the higher subbands, as evidenced in Appendix \ref{anshsh}.
 As we evidence in the following, the LT carries along remarkable changes in the (spin) transport properties of the system, with relevant consequences on the experimental results.

 Specifically, on increasing the chemical potential, we have computed, at fixed energy $E$, the spin pattern within the $xy$-plane in spin space as a function of the momentum $\vec{k}$ within the Brillouin zone.
-In Fig.\ref{spinpol} we report the results of our derivation at energy $E=-100$ meV, $E=-30$ meV, and $E=+55$ meV.
-In Fig.\ref{spinpol}{\bf a)} we show our results at $E=-100$ meV.
+In Fig. \ref{spinpol} we report the results of our derivation at energy $E=-100$ meV, $E=-30$ meV, and $E=+55$ meV.
+In Fig. \ref{spinpol}{\bf (a)} we show our results at $E=-100$ meV.
 We clearly recognize the typical spin pattern of a Rashba 2DEG \cite{Sinova2004}.
-As Fig.\ref{spinpol}{\bf a)} evidences, the opposite spin orientation in the two subbands corresponds to an opposite value of the Rashba effective magnetic field acting over the electron spin and, accordingly, to opposite, over-all contributions to the total spin current generated by an applied electric field ${\cal E}^y$.
-In fact, that result is consistent with our derivation of Appendix \ref{efra}, where we show that, for $- \Delta_A < \mu < - \Delta_B$, the 8-band model is effectively described by the Rashba Hamiltonian $H_{xy}$ in Eq.(\ref{efra.8}).
-We therefore expect, in the absence of disorder, a quantized jump (by $e^2/h$) in the spin-Hall conductance $\sigma_{xy}^z $ at the onset of the first doublet and a featurless, constant value $\sigma_{xy}^z$ on further increasing $\mu$ (see Appendix \ref{lat2Rashba} for details).
+As Fig. \ref{spinpol}{\bf (a)} evidences, the opposite spin orientation in the two subbands corresponds to an opposite value of the Rashba effective magnetic field acting over the electron spin and, accordingly, to opposite, over-all contributions to the total spin current generated by an applied electric field ${\cal E}^y$.
+In fact, that result is consistent with our derivation of Appendix \ref{efra}, where we show that, for $- \Delta_A < \mu < - \Delta_B$, with the band offsets $\Delta_{A,B}$ defined in the last one of Eqs. (\ref{tr.4}), the eight-band model is effectively described by the Rashba Hamiltonian $H_{xy}$ in Eq. (\ref{efra.8}).
+We therefore expect, in the absence of disorder, a quantized jump (by $e^2/h$) in the spin-Hall conductance $\sigma_{xy}^z $ at the onset of the first doublet and a featureless, constant value $\sigma_{xy}^z$ on further increasing $\mu$ (see Appendix \ref{lat2Rashba} for details).
 As we discuss in the following, this is exactly what happens in the absence of disorder.